celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 export DATABASE_URL="postgres://postgres:<DATABASE_PASSWORD>@localhost:5432/attestation-service"
 ```

-## Executing the Attestation Service
+## Running the Attestation Service

 The following command for running the Attestation Service is using Twilio and uses `--network host` to access a local database (only works on Linux):